1972–73 NCAA football bowl games

-The 1972–73 NCAA football bowl games were a series of post-season games played in December 1972 and January 1973 to end the 1972 NCAA University Division football season.
-A total of 11 team-competitive games were played.
-The post-season began with the Liberty Bowl on December 18, 1972, and concluded on January 1, 1973, with the Orange Bowl.
+The 1972–73 NCAA football bowl games were a series of post-season games played in November and December 1972 and January 1973 to end the 1972 NCAA University Division football season and the 1972 NCAA College Division football season.
+A total of 19 team-competitive games were played.
+The University Division post-season began with the Liberty Bowl on December 18, 1972, and concluded on January 1, 1973, with the Orange Bowl.